 Professor Wheeler holds an Honorary Clinical Professorship in Sport & Exercise Medicine.
 He has been employed in the School of Sport, Exercise and Health Sciences (SSEHS) at Loughborough University since 2013, and is currently engaged across a wide number of roles supporting research, teaching, and enterprise.
-He is the Programme Director for the Intercalated Medical Students at Loughborough University, the Module Lead for an MSc module, and supervises a number of current PhD Students.
+He is the Programme Director for the Intercalated Medical Students at Loughborough University, the Module Lead for an MSc module, and he supervises a number of current PhD students.

 Professor Wheeler graduated from Leicester University Medical School in 1998.
 He holds an MSc in Sport & Exercise Medicine from Nottingham University (2004), and an MSc in Physical Activity and Public Health from Staffordshire University (2012).
 He completed his PhD at Loughborough University in 2019 investigating medical management options for patients with chronic plantar fasciitis, and comparing treatments with those used in other chronic tendinopathies.